pheuberger/hc-marketplace-sdk/doc/classes/HypercertExchangeClient.HypercertExchangeClient.md

 ▸ **approveAllCollectionItems**(`collectionAddress`, `approved?`, `overrides?`): `Promise`\<`ContractTransactionResponse`\>

-Approve all the items of a collection, to eventually be traded on LooksRare The spender is the TransferManager.
+Approve all the items of a collection, to eventually be traded on HypercertExchange The spender is the TransferManager.

 #### Parameters